marcosp-araujo/processTower/README.md

-This R notebook-based project process data from the Tall Tower database to compute the average value between measurements from different sensors at the same height for each observed parameter (humidity, pressure, wind direction and speed).
+This R notebook-based project process data from the Tall Tower database to compute the average value between measurements from different sensors at the same height for each observed parameter.
 Please, click in the link bellow to view the R Notebook:

 https://marcosp-araujo.github.io/processTower/processTower.nb.html